 There are multiple packages, desktop managers, and distribution systems out of which you have to choose the right distribution system.
 To find the compatible package, invest time into downloading and trying out multiple distros.
 You can start this with the top 10 systems and then try them one by one.

 - Arch Linux: Arch Linux package uses pkg.tar.xz , and it also has its manager known as Pacman.
 It also does not have a graphical installer where the actual installation process is done with the help of a terminal.

 - Gentoo Linux: Gentoo Linux package is based upon the portage package management system, and it can be a little difficult to install.
 But the ultimate advantage is that software can be built for specific hardware.

-- Slackware Linux: it is the oldest Linux distribution system which is also used today, and it doesn’t have a package manager in it where all the system administrator compiles all the software.
+- Slackware Linux: it is the oldest Linux distribution system that is also used today, and it doesn’t have a package manager in it where all the system administrator compiles all the software.e.

 - Graphical user involvement: The graphical user interface or desktop environment is displayed on the monitor, and it is how the actual system looks.
 Some of the popular tests of managers in this segment are Cinnamon, XFCE, KDE, LXDE, Gnome, and a lot more.